chickenparmesean/sherlock_scraper2/replit.md

 - Number of solo highs and solo mediums found

 **Figma Integration Architecture**:
+- **Dual Approach**: REST API client for testing + Plugin API for full slide generation
-- `FigmaClient` class providing comprehensive Figma API integration
+- `FigmaClient` class for template analysis and connection testing (REST API)
-- Template-based slide duplication (creates new copies, never modifies originals)
+- **Figma Plugin** (`figma-plugin/`) for complete slide generation with write permissions
+- Template frame duplication within same file (Plugin API only)
+- Smart text layer mapping using naming conventions
-- Text layer updates and image replacement capabilities
+- Profile image replacement with automatic fetching
-- File structure analysis for identifying updateable elements
+- Template structure analysis for setup and debugging

 **Fallback Architecture**: The system gracefully degrades from Puppeteer to simple HTTP requests when browser automation is unavailable.